-- The overall knowledge and understanding you will gain from your course (KU). - Graduate attributes are characteristics that you will have developed during the duration of your course (GA). - Professional and personal practice learning outcomes are specific skills that you will be expected to have gained on successful completion of the course (PPP) - Key transferable skills that you will be expected to have gained on successful completion of the course.
+- The overall knowledge and understanding you will gain from your course (KU). - Graduate attributes are characteristics that you will have developed during the duration of your course (GA). - Professional and personal practice learning outcomes are specific skills that you will be expected to have gained on successful completion of the course (PPP). - Key transferable skills that you will be expected to have gained on successful completion of the course (KTS).

+Level 4 learning outcomes: Upon completion of level 4 you will be able to:

+L4.1 - Use appropriately the client-server architecture with respect to client design and security implications.
+(KU)

+L4.2 - Apply core mathematical elements to solve algorithmic problems.
+(KU)

+L4.3 - Describe the structure of a computing system, the design of its basic components and explain the interactions of hardware and software components.
+(KU)

+L4.4 - Analyse small scale problems and design their solutions by applying algorithmic and mathematical techniques.
+(PPP)

+L4.5 - Methodically capture user requirements and create a specification that meets them.
+(PPP)

+L4.6- Describe, create and manipulate simple data collections through their underlying representation.
+(PPP)

+L4.7 - Apply programming principles and constructs to implement solutions to small scale problems.
+(PPP)

+L4.8 - Recognise and explain behaviour constraints of a professional code of conduct towards third parties in a Computer Science working environment.
 (KTS)

-Level 4 course learning outcomes: upon completion of level 4 you will be able to demonstrate:

-Upon completion of level 4 you will be able to:

-- L4.1 Use appropriately the client-server architecture with respect to client design and security implications.
-(KU) - L4.2 Apply core mathematical elements to solve algorithmic problems.
-(KU) - L4.3 Describe the structure of a computing system, the design of its basic components and explain the interactions of hardware and software components.
-(KU) - L4.4 Analyse small scale problems and design their solutions by applying algorithmic and mathematical techniques.
-(PPP) - L4.5 Methodically capture user requirements and create a specification that meets them.
-(PPP) - L4.6 Describe, create and manipulate simple data collections through their underlying representation.
-(PPP) - L4.7 Apply programming principles and constructs to implement solutions to small scale problems.
-(PPP) - L4.8 Recognise and explain behaviour constraints of a professional code of conduct towards third parties in a Computer Science working environment.
-(KTS) - L4.9 Following guidance, review literature in Computer Science and present in written and oral form own work and learning, critically comparing, contrasting and evaluating the findings.
+L4.9 - Following guidance, review literature in Computer Science and present in written and oral form own work and learning, critically comparing, contrasting and evaluating the findings.
 (KTS)

-Level 5 course learning outcomes: upon completion of level 5 you will be able to demonstrate:
+Level 5 learning outcomes: Upon completion of level 5 you will be able to: